Radiofax valve logo

 Lead weights - useful things I made

-1930s mains cable in houses used rubber covered copper conductors sheathed in lead.
+1930s mains cable in houses used tinned copper conductors covered in vulcanised India rubber (VIR) and all sheathed in lead.

 The flammable rubber gradually degraded dangerously and crumbled, particularly where air surrounded exposed insulation at the ends, so old cabling was removed and replaced with PVC types.